d2l-ai/d2l-en/chapter_natural-language-processing-applications/finetuning-bert.md

 the similarity score of a pair of sentences is an ordinal scale ranging from 0 (no meaning overlap) to 5 (meaning equivalence) :cite:`Cer.Diab.Agirre.ea.2017`.
 The goal is to predict these scores.
+Examples from the Semantic Textual Similarity Benchmark dataset include (sentence 1, sentence 2, similarity score):

+* "A plane is taking off.", "An air plane is taking off.", 5.000;
+* "A woman is eating something.", "A woman is eating meat.", 3.000;
+* "A woman is dancing.", "A man is talking.", 0.000.

 ![Fine-tuning BERT for text pair classification or regression applications, such as natural language inference and semantic textual similarity.
 Suppose that the input text pair has two and three tokens.](../img/bert-two-seqs.svg)
 :label:`fig_bert-two-seqs`